Ziv-spec/randomfun/articles/software-design.md

 rewrite and rethink: - "
 From ancient construction of Gobekli Tepe, to the Great Pyramids, and today's large marvels like the Burj Khalifa, seemingly magical constructions were enabled by constant innovation in design and technology.

-Couple things to remember about our kind:
-1. Emotions have a real impact on actions ( explain )
-2.

 [^1]: https://www.haaretz.com/archaeology/2021-11-22/ty-article/study-reveals-how-end-of-ice-age-led-prehistoric-humans-to-settle-down/0000017f-efac-df98-a5ff-efadcc2b0000
 [^2]: https://randallcarlson.com/wp-content/uploads/2022/10/The-Redemption-of-the-Beast.pdf